EnigmaCurry/d.rymcg.tech/README.md

 wish to enable.

 Each project also has a `Makefile` to simplify configuration, installation, and maintainance tasks.
-Setup is as easy as running:
+The setup for any sub-project is as easy as running:

  * `make config` and interactively answering some questions to generate the `.env` file automatically.